Cuba by TrainTrains - Tickets - Tours

 There are no rail passes available for Cuba.

-Regular Trains runs on long and medium distances.
+Regular Trains run long and medium distances.
 Most of the trains are air-conditioned and offer service and a buffet on board.

 Fast Train links Havana and Santiago with stops in Santa Clara and Camagüey.